-A. Site layout, placement and height of buildings, landscaping or retention of existing vegetation to mitigate visual impacts as viewed from Merrow Road and Rhodes Road.
+- A. Site layout, placement and height of buildings, landscaping or retention of existing vegetation to mitigate visual impacts as viewed from Merrow Road and Rhodes Road. - B. Curb cuts along Merrow Road that are the minimum necessary to provide adequate access to the site.

-- B. Curb cuts along Merrow Road that are the minimum necessary to provide adequate access to the site. - C. Site layout emulates a campus style setting to the degree feasible with shared amenities, shared parking and interconnections using sidewalks or pathways.
+C. Site layout promotes shared amenities, shared parking and interconnections using sidewalks or pathways.

-- 1. Minimum lot area: 5 (five) acres.
+- Minimum lot area for newly-created lots: 5 (five) acres.
 Lot area may be reduced to 2 (two) acres by Special Permit provided a plan showing the potential for integrated development with proposed and potential building sites and multi-modal connectivity has been approved. - 2.
-Minimum lot frontage: 200 feet.
+Minimum lot frontage for newly-created lots: 200 feet.
 Frontage of two or more lots which share a single driveway entrance and single driveway exit to a public street may be computed as a single frontage. - 3.
 Minimum front yard setback: 50 feet.
 The setback for frontage along a public road built after the effective date of these regulations and along private roads may be reduced if the applicant demonstrates a lesser setback better accomplishes the purpose of this zone. - 4.
 Minimum rear yard setback: 35 feet.
 The Commission may reduce this if rear yard wholly abuts property located in the TCZ. - 5.
 Minimum side yard setback: 35 feet.
 The Commission may reduce this if side yard wholly abuts property located in the TCZ. - 6.
+Maximum building size: 50,000 square feet.
+The Commission may approve a larger building by special permit. - 7.
 Maximum building height: two and a half (2.5) stories or 38 feet, whichever is greater.
 Three (3) stories may be approved under the following conditions: - a.
 The building's visibility from Merrow Road and from adjacent residential zones is sufficiently buffered by vegetation or topography so that it is no more visible than a two story building and, - b.
-The building is set back a minimum of 300 feet from the property line along Merrow Road. - 7.
-Maximum lot coverage: 50.
+The building is set back a minimum of 300 feet from the property line along Merrow Road. - B. Maximum lot coverage: 50 percent.
 The Commission may approve up to 60% impervious coverage in instances when special attention has been given to utilizing landscape areas for low impact development stormwater treatment and/or green roof technology.